IBM-Cloud/appid-samples/cloning-instance-with-rest/README.md

 Glad you asked.

-In this blog, we will walk you through using a script to obtain an API-key, and limited IAM credentials that you can use to access the App ID APIs.
+In this blog, we will walk you through using a script to obtain an API-key, and limited Identity and Access Management (IAM) credentials that you can use to access the App ID APIs.

 ## Prerequisites

-* You must be the owner of your IBM Cloud account.
+* You must be the owner of your IBM Cloud account, or have the appropriate IAM access policy in it, at least for App ID type resources.
+See this documentation for information about IAM access policies.
 * [Python](https://www.python.org/downloads/) must be installed.
 If you are working on a Mac or Linux machine, you may already have it installed.
 If not, you can use the provided link.
-* An App ID service instance that you have configured with the appropriate levels of access.
+* An App ID service instance that you have Administrator level of access to.
 From now on, we'll refer to this instance as the source instance.
-* A second App ID service instance in the same account.
+* A second App ID service instance in the same account, which you have Administrator level of access to.
 Going forward, this instance will be known as the target instance.

 ### Obtaining a service ID and API-key